top of page

 (1) Pine Island chahoua are superior because they are often larger in body size, have more attractive base color, exhibit white collars and pattern, and have more proportional head shapes.
 It is also believed that Pine Island chahoua cannot or will not regrow their tails if they are lost.

 (2) Mainland chahoua are inferior because they are generally smaller in body size, brown or red in base color, do not typically have white pattern, and tend to have shorter snouts with bulging eyes.
 Underbites are more commonly associated with mainland chahoua as well.
-It is believe that mainland chahoua can and will regrow their tails if they drop them.
+It is believed that mainland chahoua can and will regrow their tails if they drop them.

 1980s - 1990s: Chahoua Geckos Enter the Reptile Hobby